 The committee approves the student's program of study no later than the beginning of the third quarter of the student's program.

-Students should refer to the Graduate Policy Manual for more detailed information.
+Students should refer to the Graduate Policies for more detailed information.